 A site reaction test of a broad range of content sites gave a clear idea of how dense the amount of information should be and how they expected the site to look.

-Aside the focus group we also created an optimal cart sort online asking participants to group 30 example content cards to gain a wider perspective.
+Aside the focus group we also created an optimal cart sort online asking participants to group 30 example content cards to test and gain a wider perspective.
 This resulted in patterns emerging when grouping content and being able to standardise naming the groups.

 The grand audit